MrMatt57/SmartThings/README.md

 This is a place where I plan to collect my [Smart Things](http://www.smartthings.com/) SmartApps.

-Groups:

-- Light
-- Thermostat
+Design Philosophies:
-- Security
+- Presence based actions
-  - Security Permimeter
-  - Security All
-- Security Device

-Todo:
+- Little or no interaction required
+- Notification will have priority

+Events:
-- Wake up
+- Wake up (How to best detect?)
   - Lights On (based on sunrise and/or light sensor)
   - Coffee Maker On